KennaSecurity/All_Samples/Kenna_metrics/README.md

 csvfilename: desired output filename and location will append existing file if it already exists

 meterlist: csv where first column is risk meter id.
 Script with pull data for each risk meter listed.
-If null, all meters will be pulled

 daterange: See API page for formatting of daterange data or use keyword: previous_month to automatically set the date range for the previous month.